 The “oscillating angle” tells you how far the accessory travels from side to side.
 The tools we tested ranged from 2.8 to 3.2 degrees.
 More travel generally means a more aggressive tool.
 In terms of cutting speed, for example, we found that the oscillating angle generally mattered more than the amp rating; a greater oscillating angle cuts faster.
 On the other hand, models with less travel generally run smoother and offer better precision and control.

 Oscillating tools are usually sold as kits with varying assortments of accessories.
 Considering the high cost of blades, checking the contents of the kit is worthwhile.
 Don't just look at the number of pieces, though: A 30-piece kit might include 25 low-cost sanding pads.

 From Hospitals to Job Sites

-You'll still find lots of tools with Allen screws on store shelves, but we
+The standard system for mounting accessories is a screw and an Allen wrench.
+But most manufacturers are now introducing faster, easier ways.
+You'll still find lots of tools with Allen screws on store shelves, but we expect that to change.

 OSCILLATING TOOL REVIEWS

 This tool tops our list in terms of smooth, quiet operation, and we love the accessory attachment system because it accepted every blade we could find.
 Its carrying case is also our favorite because it provides a place for accessories and a generous space for the tool and cord; no struggling to fit it all back into the case!
 Rockwell also makes a 3-amp model with electronic speed control (the Sonicrafter RK5140K; $150 through our affiliate program with Amazon) and a 2.3-amp model without a tool-free system (SS5120; $60).